Shrutihere/coursera/README.md

 # coursera
-This reppossitory contains all the assignments of the course.
+This repository contains all the assignments of the course.